 There are no prerequisites for this course.
 The course is open to non-science students from any discipline wishing to fulfill their science requirement.
+This course does not count for the Biology major or Environmental Studies major/minors.

 Learning Objectives: